 Deborah J. Friedman, B.A., J.D., Director.
-In addition to the roles outlined in the chart above, Ms. Friedman served as the head of Davis Graham & Stubbs' Corporate Department and on the firm's Executive Committee for a number of years.
+In addition to the roles outlined in the table above, Ms. Friedman served as the head of Davis Graham & Stubbs' Corporate Department and on the firm's Executive Committee for a number of years.
 Ms. Friedman held various positions in the law department of Cyprus Amax Minerals Company from 1982 through 1994, including General Counsel and Associate General Counsel, and served as Vice President and General Counsel of AMAX Gold Inc. from 1994 to 1998.
 Ms. Friedman graduated from the University of Illinois in 1974 with a Bachelor of Arts Degree in History and received her Juris Doctor degree from the University of Michigan in 1977.
-Ms. Friedman is a member of the Corporation's Audit Committee and Chair of the Corporate Governance and Nominating Committee.
+Ms. Friedman is a member of the Audit Committee and Health, Safety, Environment and Social Responsibility Committee and is the Chair of the Corporate Governance and Nominating Committee.
 She has been a director of the Corporation since March 13, 2019.

-Ms. Friedman has extensive experience in domestic and international mine development projects, including complex development and operations joint ventures, corporate and project finance, and mine development and operations matters.
+Ms. Friedman has extensive experience in domestic and international mine development projects, including complex development and operations joint ventures, and corporate and project finance matters.
 Her international experience includes South and Central America, the Pacific Rim including Australia, and Africa.
 Ms. Friedman has over 30 years of experience being the lead counsel responsible for SEC reporting, public offerings, public merger and acquisition transactions and other capital related matters for a number of publicly traded mining companies, including 15 years of experience with several companies trading both in the United States and Canada.
-Management expects that Ms. Friedman's expertise will be valuable as we move beyond technical evaluations and prepare to advance development strategies for the Mt Todd project and other corporate development activities.
+Management expects that Ms. Friedman's expertise will be valuable as we evaluate and execute strategies to realize greater value from the Mt Todd project and other corporate development activities.
 Furthermore, Ms. Friedman has demonstrated both integrity and high ethical standards in her business dealings and personal affairs to date, qualities which a person must possess under the Mandate of the Board (attached as Appendix "B" to this Information Circular) in order to be considered for nomination and election to the Board.